7 Ways to Create Safe Spaces in Your Online Community

 You may have heard that it's important to create safe online spaces so that members of your community feel comfortable sharing their ideas with each other.

-In the video above, I share the three levels of safety you must think about when building your online community along with 7 ways to create virtual safe spaces in your online community.
+In this video, I share the three levels of safety you must think about when building your online community along with 7 ways to create virtual safe spaces in your online community.

 Read on for a summary of all seven tips.